microsoft/pxt-arcade/docs/courses/csintro1/motion-and-events/sprite-motion-event.md

 ## Student Task #1: increment position Y-axis (up and down)

-1. start with example 1 (motionLR, or your own similar code)
+1. Start with example 1 (motionLR, or your own similar code)
-2. add additional code to control the up down Y-direction motions using the controller
+2. Add additional code to control the up down Y-direction motions using the controller
-3. Challenges:
+3. **Challenges:**
-    - add an "A" button event to move the sprite to the center of the game screen.
+    - Add an "A" button event to move the sprite to the center of the game screen.
     - Add a "B" button event to make the sprite "jump" (move) 15 pixels.

 ## Sprite Motion Velocity

 https://youtu.be/Gl0Y2sHY_MA

 Velocity is speed in a particular direction - continuous movement.
 In our games we typically track movement in X and Y directions.
 If we have a positive x velocity we more right and a negative X velocity is moving left.